-Let’s take a look back to the original state of this coffee table.
+Now, let’s take a look back at the original state of this coffee table.

 Here are the supplies I used for the current makeover.

 (Note: These are affiliate links for which I earn a small commission at no extra cost to you.
 Thanks for your support!)

 If you want tons of information on Dixie Belle paint and products, you can check out this Comprehensive Guide post, and you can download it free here by clicking the picture:

 I cheated a little on this makeover, and made it ridiculously simple.
 Using very watered-down dark brown Coffee Bean paint, I painted a thin even coat over the top.

 Because I kept it so thin and watered down, the grain and texture applied on the first paint job still shows through.

 When you see the white top and the brown top side-by-side, it’s hard to believe that’s all I did!
 Here is what the original faux wood grain I applied looked like.